 In employment statistics due to the diversity of data sources, accounting methods and the surveyed population, the same phenomenon is described by numerically differing data.
 Data discrepancies – even in case of basic data – may exceed the statistically accepted rate, therefore information deriving from various data sources are not interchangeable.
 Table contents and methodology of this Chapter follow classification by data sources.

-Economically actives: employed and unemployed persons, entering the labour force market.
+Economically actives: employed and unemployed persons who are present in the labour market.

-Passive unemployed: out of the economically inactive persons those who want a job, and could enter a job within two weeks, but who have given up any active search for work, because they consider it hopeless.
+Passive unemployed: within economically inactive persons those who want a job, and could enter a job within two weeks, but who have given up any active search for work, because they consider it hopeless.

 Unemployment rate: the ratio of unemployed persons to the economically active population of corresponding age.

-Employment rate: the ratio of employed persons to the population aged 15–74.
+Employment rate: the ratio of employed persons to the population of corresponding age.

 From 1992, on the average, nearly 24 thousand households were designated to the sample of the Labour Force Survey, while since 1998 interviewers have visited nearly 38 thousand households quarterly in order to collect information, according to the recommendations of the International Labour Organization (ILO), on the economic activity of the population aged 15–74 living there.
 Between 1992 and 2002 the survey was conducted each month in the week comprising the 19th day of the month, while since 2003 it has been conducted continuously covering each week of the month (quarter, year).
 If a variable (after grossing up) involves an occurrence of 2500 to 4999 persons, the data are to be regarded with reservation because due to the high survey error rate they may be incorrect; in case of occurrence of fewer than 2500 persons, the data are not usable.

-Rounding of the data was made electronically – without any correction – therefore the sum of the part figures does not always equal to the rounded value of the total.
+Rounding of data was made electronically – without any individual correction – therefore, the sum of the part figures does not always equal to the rounded value of the total.

 Until 2010, the classification of occupations was done on the basis of HSCO-93, however from 1st January 2011 data have been published only on the basis of HSCO-08.